 You and your spouse likely worked hard throughout the duration of your marriage.
 You may have bought a house to raise a family in, purchased a vehicle or two for transportation, and maintained a career and put money into a retirement account.
 Unfortunately, things didn't go as planned and you now seek a divorce.
 All the assets you've acquired must now be split in some way, but how?

 Missouri courts have adopted a system of equitable distribution to resolve property division disputes.
 Judges use this system to determine who gets what in a divorce.
 If you want to ensure that you don't get slighted in this flexible, yet unpredictable process, you should retain a skilled family law attorney.
-Equitable distribution attorney Joshua Wilson at The Joshua Wilson Law Firm can help ensure your interests are considered in court.
+Equitable distribution attorneys at The Higher Level Legal Law Firm can help ensure your interests are considered in court.

 What is Equitable Distribution?